Startups often offer equity to valuable employees in place of a higher salary.

 Startups often lure in star employees with the promise of equity.
 Why?
 A lot of startups are short on cash but can issue shares at will and have equity to hand out.

 I recently helped a client negotiate his full-time employment agreement with a newly funded startup doing exactly that: providing equity in lieu of higher compensation.
-We normally deal in freelancers, but we are increasingly being asked to lend our negotiating skills for full-time employment contracts.
+We normally deal with freelancers, but we are increasingly being asked to lend our negotiating skills for full-time employment contracts.

 When I dug deeper into the structure of the deal and the kind of equity being offered, I was concerned.
 First, I discovered that the company was not offering equity but rather options to purchase equity.